wooorm/textom/Readme.md

 ```
                Parent
-  147,534 op/s » Append 1 new node to an empty parent
+  151,301 op/s » Append 1 new node to an empty parent
-   78,131 op/s » Append 2 new nodes to an empty parent
+   75,399 op/s » Append 2 new nodes to an empty parent
-   52,146 op/s » Append 3 new nodes to an empty parent
+   52,227 op/s » Append 3 new nodes to an empty parent
-   72,127 op/s » Append 1 attached node to an empty parent
+   71,286 op/s » Append 1 attached node to an empty parent
-   37,148 op/s » Append 2 attached nodes to an empty parent
+   37,957 op/s » Append 2 attached nodes to an empty parent
-   25,434 op/s » Append 3 attached nodes to an empty parent
+   24,412 op/s » Append 3 attached nodes to an empty parent
-      706 op/s » Append 100 attached nodes to an empty parent
+      709 op/s » Append 100 attached nodes to an empty parent
-  142,123 op/s » Prepend 1 new node to an empty parent
+  138,337 op/s » Prepend 1 new node to an empty parent
-   80,266 op/s » Prepend 2 new nodes to an empty parent
+   78,844 op/s » Prepend 2 new nodes to an empty parent
-   55,417 op/s » Prepend 3 new nodes to an empty parent
+   51,852 op/s » Prepend 3 new nodes to an empty parent
-   74,381 op/s » Prepend 1 attached node to an empty parent
+   72,788 op/s » Prepend 1 attached node to an empty parent
-   38,788 op/s » Prepend 2 attached nodes to an empty parent
+   37,989 op/s » Prepend 2 attached nodes to an empty parent
-   26,388 op/s » Prepend 3 attached nodes to an empty parent
+   26,276 op/s » Prepend 3 attached nodes to an empty parent
-      696 op/s » Prepend 100 attached nodes to an empty parent
+      702 op/s » Prepend 100 attached nodes to an empty parent

                Child
-   71,107 op/s » Insert 1 new node after a last child
+   65,507 op/s » Insert 1 new node after an only child
-   49,126 op/s » Insert 2 new nodes after a last child
+   45,142 op/s » Insert 2 new nodes after an only child
-   37,371 op/s » Insert 3 new nodes after a last child
+   35,541 op/s » Insert 3 new nodes after an only child
-   46,361 op/s » Insert 1 attached node after a last child
+   44,671 op/s » Insert 1 attached node after an only child
-   27,973 op/s » Insert 2 attached nodes after a last child
+   28,038 op/s » Insert 2 attached nodes after an only child
-   20,338 op/s » Insert 3 attached nodes after a last child
+   20,542 op/s » Insert 3 attached nodes after an only child
-      649 op/s » Insert 100 attached nodes after a first child
+      657 op/s » Insert 100 attached nodes after a first child
-   71,091 op/s » Insert 1 new node before a first child
+   68,555 op/s » Insert 1 new node before a first child
-   52,231 op/s » Insert 2 new nodes before a first child
+   52,408 op/s » Insert 2 new nodes before a first child
-   41,665 op/s » Insert 3 new nodes before a first child
+   41,970 op/s » Insert 3 new nodes before a first child
-   50,319 op/s » Insert 1 attached node before a first child
+   49,628 op/s » Insert 1 attached node before a first child
-   30,676 op/s » Insert 2 attached nodes before a first child
+   31,252 op/s » Insert 2 attached nodes before a first child
-   22,104 op/s » Insert 3 attached nodes before a first child
+   22,712 op/s » Insert 3 attached nodes before a first child
-      703 op/s » Insert 100 attached nodes before a first child
+      701 op/s » Insert 100 attached nodes before a first child
 ```

 ## Related